holycrap872/ucls-ms-intro-to-cs/CourseMaterials/04_functions/03_shared_design/lesson_plan.md

 ## Essential Questions

 - How do we communicate our expectations to others?
-- How do we break down tasks so they are easily understandable?
+- How do we decompose problems so they’re easy to understand?

 ## Lesson Plan

-In this lesson, students are asked to work in pairs to create two games.
-The catch is that each will only create half of each game.
-To do this, students will first discuss which functions will be useful for the game.
-They will then separately implement them.
-Then, they will exchange computers and try to use the functions (without modification) to try and create the final game.
-The point here is that they rely on the other to design the functions that they will need.
+In this lesson, students are asked to work in pairs to create two versions of the same game.
+The catch is that each will only create half of each version.
+To do this, students will:

+1. Discuss how to implement functions identified by the class as "core" to the game.
+2. Separately implement the functions.
+3. Exchange computers and use the functions (without modification) to create the final version.

+The point here is that they rely on their partner to implement the functions they will need.
 This will make them see that functions are useful abstractions where the details of how it's implemented don't really matter.

+> Note: a more advanced version of this would have students come up with their own functions

 ### Setup